Advanced Estate Tax Planning

 Charitable Trusts for Reducing Capital Gains, Gift, Estate Taxes

 With charitable planning, substantial tax benefits can be obtained by properly planning with charitable entities including Donor Advised Funds, Charitable Remainder Trusts, Charitable Lead Trusts, and Foundations.
 If you are charitably inclined and you own assets which have highly appreciated or have a large net worth, you may benefit by creating a charitable trust.
 These techniques can assist in reducing capital gains, gift inheritance and/or estate taxes.

 If you do not have an estate plan or the estate plan you have is out of date, or would like to make your existing estate plan more secure, contact Baker Law Group.
 Our attorneys will quickly and accurately evaluate your estate to create an estate plan tailored to your needs.
 Through years of practice in the Boston, South Shore, and Metro-west areas, we have developed an extensive knowledge of advanced estate planning in Massachusetts.
-Call us today at 781-996-5656 or toll free at 800-701-0352, or send us an e-mail to schedule a free consultation to discuss the appropriate estate plan for you.
+Call us today at 781-996-5656 or toll free at 800-701-0352, or send us an e-mail to schedule a free case review to discuss the appropriate estate plan for you.